Select your newsletters:

 One of the new features that I have introduced into the management structure of this Organization is the Project Board.

 The Project Board meets regularly to share information on actual developments within the project, Member states or Domestic Agencies.
-It is the forum for the Director-General (DG) and the Senior Staff to present and discuss outstanding issues, in particular those with regard to safety, the overall management of the ITER Organization and the development of the ITER project, with a view to:
+It is the forum for the Director-General and senior staff to present and discuss outstanding issues, in particular those with regard to safety, the overall management of the ITER Organization and the development of the ITER Project, with a view to:

 Unless otherwise decided by the Chair, Project Board meetings shall take place preferably on every Tuesday beginning at 10:00 am, and lasting between one and two hours, depending on the agenda items.